Apple A4: Design

 Apple engineers designed the A4 chip with an emphasis on being "extremely powerful yet extremely power efficient."
 The A4 features a single-core ARM Cortex-A8 central processing unit (CPU) manufactured on Samsung's 45 nm fabrication process using performance enhancements developed by chip designer Intrinsity (which was subsequently acquired by Apple) in collaboration with Samsung.
 The resulting CPU, dubbed "Hummingbird", is able to run at a far higher clock rate than previous Cortex-A8 CPUs while remaining fully compatible with the Cortex-A8 design provided by ARM.
 The same Cortex-A8 used in the A4 is also used in Samsung's S5PC110A01 SoC.
 The A4 also features a single-core PowerVR SGX535 graphics processing unit (GPU).
 The die of the A4 takes up 53.3 mm^{2} of area.

 The clock rate of the Cortex-A8 in the A4 used inside the first-generation iPad is 1 GHz.
 The clock rate of the Cortex-A8 in the A4 used inside the iPhone 4 and fourth-generation iPod Touch is 800 MHz (underclocked from 1 GHz).
 It is unknown what the clock rate of the Cortex-A8 in the A4 used inside the second-generation Apple TV is.

 The A4 uses the PoP method of installation to support RAM.
 The top package of the A4 used inside the first-generation iPad, the fourth-generation iPod Touch, and the second-generation Apple TV contains two 128 MB LPDDR chips, providing a total of 256 MB of RAM.
 The top package of the A4 used inside the iPhone 4 contains two 256 MB LPDDR chips, providing a total of 512 MB of RAM.
-The RAM is connected to the A4 using ARM's 64 bits wide AMBA 3 AXI bus.
+The RAM is connected to the A4 using ARM's 64 bit wide AMBA 3 AXI bus.